-- Understand the fundamental underlying principles of modern biology including genetics, biochemistry, cell biology, molecular biology, and quantitative data analysis
+- Educate students to understand the fundamental underlying principles of modern biology, including how to address problems using genetics, biochemistry, cell biology, molecular biology, and quantitative analysis

 We seek out, recruit, and train talented students from majority, underrepresented minority, disadvantaged, and disabled populations, and help them initiate successful research careers.
-Trainees admitted to our program have outstanding undergraduate academic records and have demonstrated strong motivation to pursue research.
+The diverse trainees admitted to our program have outstanding undergraduate academic records and have demonstrated strong motivation to pursue research.

-A key feature of our program is an intensive, focused curriculum required of all first-semester students.
-Students work together in lecture and discussion-style courses taught by dedicated faculty to master a fundamental set of approaches that underpin all modern molecular biological science.
-The training program exposes students to the research interests of all faculty members in the Biology Department prior to the choice of a thesis lab and topic.
+A key feature of our program is an intensive, focused curriculum required of all first-semester students that is designed to bring students from different training backgrounds to the same high level of understanding.
+Students work together in lecture and discussion-style courses taught by dedicated faculty to master a fundamental set of approaches that underpin all modern molecular biological investigation.
+To insure fully-informed lab choices, the training program exposes students to the research interests of all faculty members in the Biology Department prior to the choice of a thesis lab and topic.

-Responsible conduct in research is taught in three phases, including an intense mini-course for 2nd year students.
+Responsible conduct in research and rigor and reproducibility is taught throughout the program, including an intense mini-course for 2nd year students.

-The complete PhD program takes trainees approximately 6 years to complete.
-Students’ progress through the program is monitored in regular thesis committee meetings with faculty members, with oversight provided by the graduate committee.
+The complete PhD program takes trainees approximately 6 years to complete (link to IR page on time to completion).
+Students’ progress through the program is monitored by regular thesis committee meetings with faculty members, with oversight provided by the graduate committee.
 Our students perform research of outstanding quality, and most trainees go on to careers in biomedical research.
 Many of our former trainees are now leaders in their chosen fields.